 Michigan State Tax Help

-- The amount of money withdrawn in the tax year from a Michigan Education Savings Program (MESP) account, including the MI 529 Advisor Plan (MAP), if the withdrawal was not a qualified withdrawal as provided in the MESP Act.
+- To the extent not included in AGI, the amount of money withdrawn in the tax year from a Michigan Education Savings Program (MESP) account, including the MI 529 Advisor Plan (MAP), if the withdrawal was not a qualified withdrawal as provided in the MESP Act.
 You may first exclude any amount that represents a return of contributions for which no deduction was claimed in any prior tax year.

 Every state that has a sales tax has a companion tax for purchases made outside that state, by catalog or over the Internet.
 In Michigan, that companion tax is called the "use tax", but it might be described more accurately as a remote sales tax because it is a 6 percent tax owed on purchases made outside of Michigan.

-For more information on use tax, see the 2012 Michigan 1040 individual income tax instructions booklet at the Michigan Department of Treasury website.
+For more information on use tax, see the 2014 Michigan 1040 individual income tax instructions booklet at the Michigan Department of Treasury website .

 - Your homestead must be in Michigan, and it is where you maintain a permanent residence.
 Note: You can have only one homestead at a time and you must be the occupant as well as the owner or renter.

 - You are not a full-time student who is claimed as a dependent on another person's income tax return.

 - You do not live in college or university-operated housing (including dormitories, residence halls, or apartments).